sdr-enthusiasts/plane-alert-db/README.md

 - [plane-alert-pol.csv](https://github.com/Sportsbadger/plane-alert-db/blob/main/plane-alert-pol.csv) - Police Forces.
 (858)
 - [plane-alert-gov.csv](https://github.com/Sportsbadger/plane-alert-db/blob/main/plane-alert-gov.csv) - Governments, Gov Agencies and Dictators.
 (1520)

 There is also a second version of each of the above lists with up to 3 image image links per aircraft.
+Please consider this experimental, do not come to rely of any of the image links.

 - [plane-alert-db-images.csv](https://github.com/Sportsbadger/plane-alert-db/blob/main/plane-alert-db-images.csv)
 - [plane-alert-civ-images.csv](https://github.com/Sportsbadger/plane-alert-db/blob/main/plane-alert-civ-images.csv)